island-rush/K3Fall2019/README.md

 ### Installing

-This command will install both Server and Client dependencies
+This command will install both Server and Client dependencies.
+Clone the repository, cd into it, and then run this command.

 ```
 npm run fullInstall